-Certificate type Identity validation requirements Natural person certificates The TSP shall verify the applicant's identity lawfulness as follows: for Advanced electronic Verify that the applicant's email address exists, signatures and that the subscriber has control over an Natural person certificates existing email address (i.e. ownership and control for authentication Natural person certificates of email) • Verify a Primary or Secondary pieces of evidence for email protection of the following o Applicant's full name, and date and place of birth, Linkage between the identity of the Subject of the certificate and a legal
+Certificate type Identity validation requirements Natural person certificates The TSP shall verify the applicant's identity for A dvanced electronic lawfulness as follows: signatures Verify that the applicant's email address exists, Natural person certificates and that the subscriber has control over an for authentication existing email address (i.e. ownership and control Natural person certificates of email) for email protection • Verify a Primary or Secondary pieces of evidence of the following Applicant's full name, and date and place of birth, Linkage between the identity of the Subject of the certificate and a legal

-- person (organization, corporation) identity when the subject is a natural person who is identified in association with a legal person - Validate the authenticity of submitted evidence to establish that: - They are valid pieces of evidence: Checking should rely on national guidance on how to verify the authenticity and security features of national official identity documents.
-With regards to foreign identity documents, checking may rely on the guidance provide on PRADO (Public Register of Authentic travel and identity Documents Online) 1 or any similar database or guidance on how to verify some of the most important security features of official documents issued around the world. - The identity is not that of a deceased person (individual).
+person (organization, corporation)

+identity when the subject is a natural

+person who is identified in association

+with a legal person

+- Validate the authenticity of submitted evidence to establish that: - They are valid pieces of evidence: Checking should rely on national guidance on how to verify the authenticity and security features of national official identity documents.
+With regards to foreign identity documents, checking may rely on the guidance provide on PRADO (Public Register of Authentic travel and identity Documents Online)1 or any similar database or guidance on how to verify some of the most important security features of official documents issued around the world. - The identity is not that of a deceased person (individual).